andres-lowrie/nvim-search-internet/README.md

 search-internet
 ===============

-Search the internet for "thing under cursor"
+Search the internet for "thing"

+## Requires

+- python3